mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/03_fluid_solid_interaction/README.md

    The `INT_STRATEGY: "Old"` points the solid field towards the implementation of solid time integation schemes, that is ready for FSI problems.
    For a field to be fully defined, it needs to define a `LINEAR_SOLVER` by referring to a solver section, in this case `1`, that will be defined later.
    In this tutorial, we rely on the solid's default time integration scheme, Generalized-Alpha time integration with a spectral radius of 1.0 [Chung1993a].

-See the [solid time integration documentation](https://4c-multiphysics.github.io/4C/documentation/headerreference.html#structural-dynamic) for details and further options.
+   > **Link to documentation:** See the [solid time integration documentation](https://4c-multiphysics.github.io/4C/documentation/headerreference.html#structural-dynamic) for details and further options.

 - Define a **fluid** field and time integration strategy: